david lebovitz’s french onion soup (from ‘my paris kitchen’)

 And there is the French onion soup—but not with beef stock, as is the tradition.
 David uses chicken stock, specifically homemade.
 (Small example of David humor: On his website FAQ page, he answers the inquiry about, “Finding Canned Chicken Stock in France” with, “You can’t.”)

-I’m a vegetarian, so I skipped the chicken stock, using vegetable instead (or half water and half vegetable stock if the stock is insistent-flavored).
+I’m a vegetarian, so I skipped the chicken stock that David suggests in his recipe notes below, using vegetable instead (or half water and half vegetable stock if the stock is insistent-flavored).
 And as I said, I skipped the cheese, at least the first time around, as you can see in my monastic photo at the top of the page, compared to the positively elastic, in-action one from David’s book just below.
-Now who can resist this recipe from “My Paris Kitchen“?
+Now seeing his version, who can resist this recipe from “My Paris Kitchen“?

 Beef stock is thought to be traditional in this soup, but it’s heavier, and I rarely have beef stock on hand, so I use chicken stock.
 For a heartier stock, you can roast the chicken bones in a 400ºF (200ºC) oven on a baking sheet for 30 to 45 minutes, until well browned, then use those bones to make the stock.